XanaduAI/flamingpy/.github/pull_request_template.md

 ## Workflow actions and tests

 < In most cases, we need a set of unit tests that automatically and comprehensively test for newly added features.
-Discuss and list new or existing workflow updates here; otherwise, mark N/A below. >
+Discuss existing CI tests that cover the changes or any updates to the workflow here; otherwise, mark N/A below. >

 - [ ] Not Applicable